Testimonials are the most powerful marketing and sales tool.

 Different Types of Testimonials

-When we talk about testimonials, we tend to think of those glowing words together with 5 stars somewhere at the bottom of a website.
-In the B2B context, testimonials are mostly quotes from customers accompanied with their name, photos, title, and company they work for.
+When we talk about testimonials, we tend to think of those glowing words together with 5 stars somewhere at the bottom of a web page.
+In the B2B context, testimonials are mostly quotes from customers accompanied with their name, photo, title, and the company they work for.

 But they’re actually much more than that.
 They range from a few words to longer testimonials.